basantmandal/Docker_Images/HK2_Php8.1-Fpm/README.md

-# Docker Image - HK2_Php8.1-Fpm

 ## Description

-This Image contains all extensions necessary for working with Magento
+This Image is based on php8.1-fpm & contains all extensions necessary for working with Magento.
+This image also includes CURL, Git, Magento Cloud CLI etc. As this Image is on Beta Testing - Do not use it in Production.
+In case of any issues you can file it at [https://github.com/basantmandal/Docker_Images/issues] (<https://github.com/basantmandal/Docker_Images/issues>)

-## Extension Added

-> Some of the extension added in this image are
+## Some of the extension added in this image for Magento Compatibility are

 - bcmath
 - calendar
 - exif
 - gd
 - intl
 - mysqli